Greg11a/Leetcode_Practice_Questions/README.md

 # Leetcode_Practice_Questions
-This REPO is for collect all the questions that I had done and changes I had made.
+This REPO is a compilation of all LEETCODE questions that I had done.